|

 the capitals of the north arcade differ slightly from those on the

-Chancel The
+south and it Chancel The

 chancel is at a slightly higher level than the nave having been